alphagov/notifications-net-client/DOCUMENTATION.md

 #### UI

-Add the `https://api.bintray.com/nuget/gov-uk-notify/nuget` package source to your project to install the client package.
+1. Add the `https://api.bintray.com/nuget/gov-uk-notify/nuget` package source to your project.

+1. Use the Package Manager UI to [search for and install the client package](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#finding-and-installing-a-package) [external link].

 ### Add the Bintray package source (optional)